 Once you’ve selected your prints, which can take some time to pick out and curate over time, it’s time to create templates.
 Use construction paper, or old boxes, to create templates the exact size of the prints (in the frame!) that you have.
 I got very lucky in that my rug turned out to be the same sized area as the wall that the photos would hang.
 So I started to play around with it all on the floor.
 I recommend doing this first to get a good idea of where you want what.
 I also suggest keeping items the same width apart from one another.
 So all my photos here are about 4 inches from one another.
 This helps to keep it all looking neat and tidy.

-From there, start to transfer that to your wall with some painters tape so to not damage your home.
+From there, start to transfer that to your wall with some painters tape so to not damage your walls.
 Tape everything up and step back.
 Take a few more steps back so you can see the big picture.
 Something may not look the same up on the wall, as it did laid out on the floor.
-Rearrange as needed and once it all looks good and ready, you can start hanging!
+Rearrange as needed and once it all looks good and ready, you can start to hang your gallery wall.

 So if you’re looking to overhaul a wall in your home, don’t feel overwhelmed.
 Follow my rules below for the perfect gallery wall every single time.

 - Pick a theme, whether it’s type of print, art or color.

 - Plan out the wall by creating templates of each item you plan to include.
 Move things around, and around again, and then again to make sure you find the best layout before nailing things down.
 Always have a good anchor piece, one larger scale item that draws your eye in.

 - Add interest with a different frame, a non art piece (like a sculpture, wall sconce etc) and personal touches.